Date Thesis Awarded

 Finally, having established that Xenopus laevis embryos compensate in response to perturbations in the Notch signaling pathway, we have asked whether this response is conserved across vertebrate species.
 We have characterized the compensatory response to Notch signaling perturbation in the closely related species Xenopus borealis.
 In situ hybridization assays for tubb2b as well as RNA-Seq analysis confirms that while borealis embryos are able to compensate for Notch hyperinhibition similarly to Xenopus laevis, they are unable to elicit a consistent compensatory response to Notch hyperactivation.
 Future directions involve understanding the differential properties of laevis and borealis that mediate this differential response to Notch hyperactivation.

 Solini, Grace, "Comparative analysis of the compensatory responses to Notch signaling perturbation during embryonic development in Xenopus species" (2020).
 Undergraduate Honors Theses.
+William & Mary.
 Paper 1528.